 Platelets are blood cells that help control bleeding.
 When a blood vessel is damaged, platelets collect at the site of the injury and temporarily repair the tear.
 Platelets then activate substances in plasma which form a clot and allow the wound to heal.

 Many lifesaving medical treatments require platelet transfusions.
-Cancer patients, those receiving organ or marrow transplants, victims of traumatic injuries, and patients undergoing open heart surgery require platelet transfusions to survive.
+Annually, thousands of cancer patients, transplants patients, victims of traumatic injuries, burn patients, and patients undergoing open heart surgery require platelet transfusions to survive.
 Because platelets only have a shelf life of 5 days, they are used immediately so we are always in great need.

-Simply call our BCP apheresis coordinators at 1-800-707-8483 for more information or to make an appointment.
+Call our dedicated platelet team at 800-707-8483 for more information or to schedule an appointment.